tutek1/DTLabs/01_Basics/lab01.md

 Now you have a cube with collisions.

 ### Saving the object as a scene
 Having this new cube **saved** as a reusable object will be useful.
-Imagine you have 20 of them in a scene and you want to change some property on all of them.
+Imagine you have 20 of them in a scene, and you want to change some property on all of them.
 Normally, you would have to go and individually change every single one.
-This would be inefficient and time consuming.
+This would be inefficient and time-consuming.

 If we instead **save** the object as a scene, then all **changes made** to the scene will be **propagated** to every instance of the scene.
 Let's save the `Big Resistor` as a scene.